kasutera/SparkNote/SparkonIntelliJ.md

 # Spark on IntelliJ

 This document provides how to set up IntelliJ developing environment for Spark (compile & debug).
+You can compile NOT ONLY Spark Application BUT ALSO Spark itself.
+It is for developing spark inside.

 ## Overview
 1. Install `Java` `Scala` `Git` `Maven` `IntelliJ (with Scala plug-in)`